sunraymoonbeam/carroGPT/README.md

 **Results**: Yielded uneven chunks with varying quality.
 Some chunks were too short to be meaningful, while others were too long and contained multiple distinct topics.
 This was particularly problematic for Carro's documentation, which contains structured FAQ sections.

-### Explored: Unstructured.io
-We considered **Unstructured.io** for more sophisticated document parsing, but the package introduced heavy dependencies and complex setup requirements that didn't align with our deployment constraints.
+We considered [**Unstructured.io**](https://github.com/Unstructured-IO/unstructured) for more sophisticated document parsing, but the package was really heavy.

 ### Current Solution: LLama Parse
 We settled on **LLama Parse** for our specific document structure: